On this page

 If you can’t find the specific institution, course or units on the Advanced Standing Precedent List, provide the previous study on the application form.
 Make sure that you provide copies of:

-• academic transcript, including the unit code, unit title and grades
+• academic transcripts, including the unit code, unit title and grades

-• unit outlines or course syllabus for the units you want advanced standing for.
+• unit outlines or course syllabus for the units the applicant wants advanced standing for.
 They should include credit points, contact hours, aims and objectives, texts and references, and details of any assessment.

-If the application is successful, we’ll tell you how many credit points you’ve been granted in your offer letter and the duration of your offer.
+If the application is successful, we’ll tell you how many credit points the applicant has been granted in their offer letter and the duration of their offer.

 Offer

 If the application is successful, you’ll receive an offer letter which can be viewed in the portal.
-Our offer will include course details, duration, any scholarships (if applicable), the acceptance of offer terms and conditions and will include OSHC (if applicable).
+Our offer will include course details, duration, any scholarships (if applicable), the acceptance of offer terms and conditions and Overseas Student Health Cover (OSHC) (if applicable).

 To request a package offer, contact us in the portal and provide any additional documentation and we will review the request.